JackScallan02/Homework-Organizer/README.md

 # Homework-Organizer
-This python program allows the user to easily enter their homeworks, and then takes that data and creates a readily available excel sheet and PDF file.
+This python program allows the user to easily enter their homeworks, and then takes that data and organizes it in a readily available excel sheet and PDF file.

 **HOW TO USE:**
 1. Download source file, and move to an easily accessible location.